 The Chairman of the Victorian Railways Commissioners, Harold Clapp, wanted to see primary producers succeed, so the railways would succeed and the State succeed.
 He vigorously promoted sales of fruit, opening a fruit kiosk at Flinders Street Station and stalls at other stations.
 His campaign initially addressed a glut of oranges in northern Victoria growing areas.
 More

-Seventh Day Adventist Dr John Harvey Kellogg and his brother Will filed a patent for the cornflakes process in 1895 when they invented the cereal as an adjunct to the strict vegetarian diet at their Michigan sanitarium.
-Sugar was added to the flakes when they were first mass-marketed in 1906.
-In 1924, the first Australian Kellogg’s plant was set up at Botany.
+Seventh Day Adventist Dr John Harvey Kellogg filed a patent for flaked cereal process in 1895 when he and his brother Will (W.K.)invented it as an adjunct to the strict vegetarian diet at their Michigan health facility.
+Sugar was added to the corn flakes when they were first mass-marketed in 1906.
+In 1924, the first Australian Kellogg’s plant was set up at Chippendale, moving to the current site of Botany in 1928.

 The Green and Gold Cookery Book was one of the earliest ‘charity’ cookbooks and was compiled as a fundraising initiative of King’s College in Adelaide.
 These cookbooks tended to be a ‘who’s who’ of local society, as local matrons contributed recipes.
 The Green and Gold Cookery Book has had close to 40 editions and sold more than 500,000 copies.